Skip to main content

 Introduction

 Recovering from a motor vehicle accident is challenging enough without the added stress of having critical medical treatment declined by the insurer.
-Under the NSW Compulsory Third Party (CTP) scheme, injured persons are entitled to payment for medical treatment, rehabilitation, and care services, provided that the insurer deems those services to be "reasonable and necessary."
+Under the NSW Compulsory Third Party (CTP) scheme, payment for medical treatment, rehabilitation, and care services may be available when the treatment is accepted as reasonable and necessary, accident-related, and supported by the required evidence.

-When an insurer refuses to fund a treatment requested by your treating doctor—such as a course of physiotherapy, psychological counseling, or surgery—it can halt your recovery.
-Understanding why these decisions are made, the strict criteria insurers must follow under the Motor Accident Injuries Act 2017, and the steps you can take to dispute a refusal is crucial for protecting your health and your rights.
+When an insurer refuses to fund a treatment requested by your treating doctor, such as a course of physiotherapy, psychological counselling, or surgery, it can interrupt your recovery plan.
+Understanding why these decisions are made, the criteria insurers apply under the Motor Accident Injuries Act 2017 and the Motor Accident Guidelines, and the steps you can take to dispute a refusal is crucial for protecting your health and your rights.

 Defining "Reasonable and Necessary" Treatment